-The transition from Primary to Secondary School is an exciting, yet challenging time for most young people.
-Students have to adapt to new environments, the making of new friends, different teaching methods and moving from class to class.
-They also have to adjust to being the 'new kids on the block' after being school leaders in their primary school.
-For some students, the move from Year 6 to Year 7 may be an experience that brings some anxiety, whilst others will relish the move to Secondary School.
+The transition from Primary to Secondary is an exciting, yet challenging time for most young people.
+Students have to adapt to new environments, make new friends, experience different teaching methods and move between classes.
+For some students, the transition from Year 6 to Year 7 may be an experience that brings some anxiety, whilst others will relish the change.
+We aim to support all students in this change.